 Day 1: CMP South and Creedmoor Sports

-Earlier this summer representatives from Criterion Barrels took a brief weekend trip down to the CMP South facility to participate in a tour guided by CMP Custom Shop Manager Chris Hord to see what goes on behind the scenes at the CMP.
-The layout of this facility varies a bit from its northern counterpart located in Ohio's Camp Perry.
+Earlier this summer representatives from Criterion Barrels took a brief weekend trip down to the Civilian Marksmanship Program (CMP) South facility to participate in a tour guided by CMP Custom Shop Manager Chris Hord to see what goes on behind the scenes at the CMP.
+The layout of this facility varies a bit from its northern counterpart located in Ohio’s Camp Perry.
 While the Camp Perry facility is centralized on a centrally located campus, the CMP South operation is broken up into multiple buildings scattered across the city of Anniston, Alabama.
 Many of these buildings are government owned, so the ability to photograph was limited to areas accessible to the public.

 (The CMP Custom Shop offers full service gunsmithing for a wide variety of vintage military rifle platforms)